The blog frequently reports on clinical data presented at medical and scientific meetings run by AACR, ASCO, ASH, EHA, AUA, EAU & ESMO/ECCO.

 Pieter’s experience includes project management of multi-national drug development trials with leading CROs and work as a strategy consultant for a top-tier management consulting firm.
 He has over 20 years of pharmaceutical industry experience in the UK, US & Canada.

 Amongst his many qualifications, Pieter is a graduate of the Sloan Fellows program at London Business School.
 He has a master of science degree in human and applied physiology from Kings College London and a JD from Rutgers School of Law in Newark, NJ.

-Pieter is member of the National Association of Science Writers (NASW) and associate member of the Association of Health Care Journalists (AHCJ).
+Pieter is a member of the National Association of Science Writers (NASW) and an associate member of the Association of Health Care Journalists (AHCJ).